Beesoc/easy-linux/README.md

 ### Setup
 To install Beesoc's Easy Linux menu system, copy and paste the following command to the Linux Terminal:
 * **curl -L -o $HOME/Downloads/SETUP-easy-linux.sh https://raw.githubusercontent.com/Beesoc/my-configs-public/main/SETUP-easy-linux.sh && chmod a+x $HOME/Downloads/SETUP-easy-linux.sh && $HOME/Downloads/SETUP-easy-linux.sh**
-NOTE:  The install command above should be copied and pasted as 1 command.
+IMPORTANT::  The install command above should be copied and pasted as 1 command.

 #### Credits
 Credit for these amazing tools go to the following creators and projects, in no particular order.